Behind the Struggles: Recognizing Coping Patterns in Partners of Alcoholics – From Suffering to Control

 Characteristics

-Denial is another characteristic of Suffering Susan.
-She may deny the severity of her alcoholism, thus shielding herself from the reality of her situation.
-This ultimately prevents her from seeking treatment.
+Denial is another characteristic often seen in Suffering Susan.
+She may minimize or deny the severity of her partner’s alcoholism or its impact on her life, which can prevent her from seeking support for herself.

 Impact on Family

-While Suffering Susan may not realize her family is affected, the impact on her family is typically profound.
+While Suffering Susan may not realize it, her emotional withdrawal and sadness can have a profound impact on her family.

-Family members may also feel helpless and frustrated as Suffering Susan continues to withdraw and distance herself.
-They may wish to offer compassion and help without knowing how to.
+Family members may also feel helpless as they see Susan withdraw and struggle in silence.
+They may wish to offer compassion and help but feel unsure how to support her effectively.

 Support Strategies